 - You must have superior test scores on standard achievement examinations.
 You must be doing consistent A or B-level work in your high school courses.

-- You must be recommended by your principal or homeschool parent in order to be accepted into this program.
+- You must be recommended by your principal or homeschool parent in order to be admitted into this program.